SHIMA0111/Marquetry/marquetry_docs/documents/get_started_components/entrance.rst

 You can see a beautiful sin curve!

-Tell you the truth, this learning is difficult for the conventional linear machine learning.
+To tell you the truth, this learning is difficult for conventional linear machine learning.
-Because, the conventional machine learning, which is ``linear regression`` or ``logistic regression``, can learn only linear information.
+Because, conventional machine learning, which is ``linear regression`` or ``logistic regression``, can learn only linear information.
-However, sin curve is non-linear function so the classification threshold also non-liner.
+However, the sin curve is a non-linear function so the classification threshold is also a non-linear.
-In the conventional machine learning, this learning is very hard.
+In conventional machine learning, this learning is very hard.

 I've tested the training using ``Logistic Regression``, please see the below figures.

-The first figure is unlearned model output.
-The second is 100 epoch learned model.
+The first figure is the unlearned model output.
+The second is the 100 epoch learned model.
-The third figure is 900 epoch learned model.
+The third figure is the 900 epoch learned model.

-You can see the model can only linear output.
+You can see the model can only have linear output.
 This doesn't fit the non-linear data(sin curve).

 .. note::
    1 epoch means learning all dataset.
 In this time, the 1600 data is used.